perfect moodboard step-by-step

 What is a mood board?

-Sometimes words are not enough to express our idea, so we keep it to ourselves until it fades.
-Sometimes we’re too scared to present our thoughts to others, so we choose to stay silent.
-A moodboard is your tool for speaking out loud what can’t be outlined in words.
+Sometimes words are not enough to express our ideas, so we keep them to ourselves until they fade.
+Sometimes we're too scared to present our thoughts to others, so we choose to stay silent.
+A mood board is your tool for speaking out loud what can't be outlined in words.

-Another great advantage is that you’re not limited to using only pictures you like (also, imagine how hard it is to find photos you like that would suit the initial concept).
+4. You're not limited to using only pictures you like (also, imagine how hard it is to find physical objects you like that would suit the initial concept).
 You may also add audio and video content if that is what inspires you or presents your idea.

 When do I need a mood board?